-1.6 CHARACTERISTICS OF TRANSPORTATION SERVICES
+1.4 CHARACTERISTICS OF TRANSPORTATION SERVICES:

 Transportation is necessary to more people from one place to another.
 In doing so, however, transportation provides a service, which has some unique characteristics.
-The principal characteristics of service may be summarized as intangibility, inseparability and perishability variability.
+The principal characteristics of a service may be summarised as intangibility, inseparability, and perishability variability.

-1.6.1 Intangibility
+1.4.1 Intangibility:

-Unlike physical products, services can not be seen, tasted, felt, heard or smelled before they are purchased.
+Unlike physical products, services cannot be seen, tasted, felt, heard, or smelled before they are purchased.
 Prior to boarding an aircraft, airline passenger has nothing but an airline ticket and the promise of safe delivery to their destination.

-To reduce service intangibility, buyers look for tangible evidences, information and confidence about the service for which prospective customers uses various informational tools, such as internet, advertisements, global distribution systems etc.
+To reduce service intangibility, buyers look for tangible evidence, information, and confidence about the service, for which prospective customers use various informational tools, such as the internet, advertisements, and global distribution systems.

-1.6.2 Inseparability
+1.4.2 Inseparability:

-In transportation service, inseparability means that the act of production and consumption must be simultaneous.
-The performance of the service requires the active participation of the producer and the consumer together.
-Moreover, production and consumption also takes place on the premises or in the equipment i.e. aircrafts or coaches and not in the consumer's home environment.
-It means that most staff involved in providing services or operations have some consumer contact and are seen by customer to be an inseparable aspect of the service vine vine of the service vine vine of the service vine of the service vine vine of the service vine vine vine vine vine vine vine vin concept in services.
+In transportation services, inseparability means that the act of production and consumption must be simultaneous.
+The performance of the service requires the active participation of both the producer and the consumer.
+Moreover, production and consumption also take place on the premises or in the equipment i.e. aircrafts or coaches and not in the consumer's home environment.
+It means that most staff involved in providing services or operations have some consumer contact and are seen by customer to be an inseparable aspect of the service.
+Inseparability of production and consumption is thus a vital concept in services.